-Additionally, if an international assignee’s spouse and/or dependents relocate to Japan they will require dependent visas.
-If the international assignee’s spouse also intends to work in Japan, they must obtain the appropriate visa.
+If an international assignee’s spouse and/or dependents relocate to Japan they will require dependent visas.
+If the international assignee’s spouse also intends to work in Japan, they also must obtain the appropriate visa.

 The tax year in Japan for individual taxpayers is from 1 January to 31 December.

-Tax returns must be filed and payments must be made by 15 March the following year (if 15 March falls on a weekend or a holiday, then the following business day).
+Tax returns and payments must be made by 15 March the following year (if 15 March falls on a weekend or a holiday, then the first business day following).
 Extensions are not available.

 The following progressive income tax rates apply to the annual taxable income:

-In addition to the above National Income Tax, a surtax to fund the reconstruction of Japan’s northeast region which was devastated by the 11 March, 2011 earthquake and tsunami will be imposed at 2.1% on the National Income Tax amount calculated by the above table from 2013 to 2037.
-The per capita levy of Local Inhabitant Tax will be also increased by JPY 1,000 from 2013 to 2022.
+In addition to the above National Income Tax, a surtax to fund for the reconstruction of Japan’s northeast region devastated by the 11 March 2011 earthquake and tsunami will be imposed at 2.1% on the National Income Tax amount calculated by the above table from 2013 to 2037.
+Per capita levy of Local Inhabitant Tax will be also increased by JPY 1,000 from 2013 to 2022.

 In addition to National Income Tax, Japan’s Local Inhabitant Tax for a given tax year is levied on individuals who reside in Japan as of January 1 of the following year.
 The tax rate is a flat 10% of the taxable income amount as reported on the tax return.
 Per capita levy of JPY 5,000 is also imposed.

 A permanent resident of Japan will be required to submit a report of overseas assets to the tax office by 15 March every year (or the next business day if 15 March falls on a weekend or a holiday) if such assets are worth over JPY50M on the last day of the previous year.
 Those who do not file or file a false report may face imprisonment of up to one year.
-Further, if reporting is not done and income generated from overseas assets is not reported on the tax return, a 5% penalty is assessed on the non-reported income.
+Further, if the reporting is not made and income generated from such overseas assets are not reported on the tax return, an additional 5% penalty is assessed on the non-reported income.

-The international assignee’s tax residency status will determine how much of that individual’s income is subject to Japan’s income tax.
+The scope of an international assignee’s income subject to Japan income tax depends on the individual’s tax residency status.
 A permanent resident, generally an individual who has lived in Japan for five or more of the past ten years, is subject to income tax at marginal rates on worldwide income.
-A non-permanent resident is subject to income tax at marginal rates on all Japanese source income, and on any foreign source income brought, paid, or remitted into Japan.
-A non-resident is taxed on Japanese source income and any income effectively connected with a permanent establishment in Japan.
+A non-permanent resident is subject to income tax at marginal rates on all Japan source income, and on any foreign source income brought, paid, or remitted into Japan.
+A non-resident is taxed on Japan source income and any income effectively connected with a permanent establishment in Japan.

 In Japan, all individuals fall within one of the following three categories of taxpayers: non-resident, non-permanent resident, or permanent resident.

-A resident is any individual who has a domicile in Japan, has maintained a residence continuously in Japan for one year or more, or intends to reside in Japan for one year or more as evidenced by an international assignment letter or the expected assignment duration in Japan based on the nature of the work.
+A resident is any individual who has a domicile in Japan, has maintained a residence continuously in Japan for one year or more, or intends to reside in Japan for one year or more as evidenced by international assignment letter or expected assignment duration in Japan based on nature of work.
 Otherwise, the individual is generally considered a non-resident.

 Japanese income tax arises on employment income derived from duties performed in Japan.
 Tax is assessed on all employment income, including all salaries and wages, bonuses, overtime pay, gratuities, stock awards, and benefits.

 Generally, benefits in kind or allowances paid to the employee for tax, utility expenses, medical expenses, car expenses, etc., are treated the same as salary income.
-However, Japan’s income tax law specifies beneficial tax treatment, provided certain conditions are met, of the following benefits: residential accommodations, school fees, loans to employees or directors, language lessons, and insurance costs.
-With respect to these benefits, properly structured international assignment letters can result in significant tax savings.
+However, Japan’s income tax law specifies beneficial tax treatment of the following benefits providing certain conditions are met.
+International assignment letter properly structured with respect to these benefits can result in significant tax savings: residential accommodation, school fees, loans to employees or directors, language lessons, and insurance.

-Certain payments received upon leaving an employer are treated as ‘retirement income’ and are taxed separately from bonuses and normal employment income.
+Certain payments received upon leaving an employer are considered as ‘retirement income’ and are taxed separately from bonuses and normal employment income.
 The taxation of retirement income is as follows: